Helping San Diego Understand Asylum And How To Apply

 The application for asylum is a complex immigration process that has many steps.
 It is strongly advised that you seek the assistance of a qualified immigration attorney for this process.
 Basically, the process involves:

-- Filling out an application with U.S. Citizenship and Immigration Services (USCIS) if you have no issues (such as being in removal proceedings)
+- Filling out an application.
+Attorney Matthew Springmeyer can help you fill out an application with U.S. Citizenship and Immigration Services (USCIS) if you have no issues (such as being in removal proceedings).

 - Going to the interview.
-The attorney you hire can help you understand what to expect and represent your interests.
+The attorney you hire can help you understand what to expect at the interview and represent your interests.

-- Finding out if your asylum was approved after one or two months
+- Approval.
+You will generally fine out if your asylum was approved after one or two months.

-- Referral to immigration court if you are not approved.
-Again, you can hire an attorney to help you present your case before an immigration judge.
+- Referral to immigration court.
+If you are not approved for asylum, you will be referred to immigration court where an attorney can help you present your case before an immigration judge.

-- A merits hearing, where you have the opportunity to testify and tell your story as to why you are afraid to return to your home country.
+- The merits hearing.
+This is where you have the opportunity to testify and tell your story as to why you are afraid to return to your home country.
 You may be able to remain in the U.S. during the time it takes the court to render a decision.
 This process can take a couple of months or a couple of years.
 If you are approved, your status is now “asylee.”

 Get The Asylum Guidance You Need Today